ajaxboy/cjax/README.md

 ## Instructions

-*NEW Instruction*
+*NEW Instructions*

-Download from zip from git
+Download zip from git

 or